 How to Fix Stuck on Black Charging Screen

-- First, you need to remove the Joycons from your Nintendo Switch.
+- Remove the Joycons: Disconnect the Joycons from your Nintendo Switch.

-- If your Nintendo Switch is connected on the dock, remove it.
-And the adapter charger.
+- Disconnect from Dock: If your Switch is connected to a dock, remove it, along with the adapter charger.

-- Now, charge your switch directly with the adapter charger and wait about 10 to 15 minutes to give it some juice to boot up.
+- Direct Charging: Charge your Switch directly with the adapter charger and wait for about 10 to 15 minutes.
+This ensures it has enough juice to boot up.

-- Then turn off your switch by holding the power button for 12 seconds until the screen turns off.
+- Power Off: Turn off your Switch by holding the power button for 12 seconds until the screen turns off.

-- Remove the charging cable from your switch and wait for about 3 to 5 seconds to cool it down.
+- Cool Down: Remove the charging cable from your Switch and wait for about 3 to 5 seconds.

-- Once it’s turned on, your switch should now proceed to the Home Screen and shows a reminder message saying it needs to be charged.
+- Proceed to Home Screen: Once it’s on, your Switch should go to the Home Screen and show a reminder message that it needs to be charged.

-- Immediately charge your switch and it will now starts to increase its charging capacity.
+- Charge Again: Charge your Switch right away to increase its charging capacity.

-That’s it!
-Hope this guide helps you revive your precious Nintendo Switch.
-If you still have problem with this, please let us know in the comment section.
+That’s all there is to it!
+I hope this guide helps you revive your precious Nintendo Switch.
+If you still encounter problems, please let us know in the comment section.